 Bicycle rental: First 30 minutes are free.
 After is €.08/minute for use or €12/day.

 Hamburg Hostel/Hotel Accommodation Prices

 You shouldn’t have any trouble finding accommodation in Hamburg.
-However, there aren’t a ton of hostels, so the prices are a little higher than in a city like Berlin.
-Airbnb is also popular in the city, so that’s a good option if you want a little more space and privacy.
+However, there aren’t a ton of hostels so the prices are a little higher when compared to Berlin.
+Rental apartments are popular in the city so that’s a good option if you want a little more space and privacy.

 You should budget about €24-€34/night per person for a nice hostel — although many hostels raise their prices on the weekend.
 Remember, these prices are for a bed in a shared dorm room.
 If you want a private room, expect to pay €55-€80 total (for two people).

 Check out the latest hostel prices at Hostelworld.

 Budget Hotels: €60-€150

 A decent budget hotel that is in the city center will cost around €100/night.
 You can find cheaper hotels if you want to stay farther away from the center of the city or if you don’t mind staying in a super-budget place.